 You’ve probably heard that your nose keeps growing as you age—but did you know your ears do, too?
 If it seems like your ears sit lower than they used to, the reality is that cartilage never stops growing.
 Plus, if you like wearing heavy earrings, these can further stretch out your ears over the years and make even cartilage-free lobes look bigger.
 RefinedMD combines world-class facial cosmetic surgery with premium dermatological non-invasive procedures to give you the results you really want.
 This comprehensive approach gives you a one-stop-shop for all of your facial aesthetic needs in a fun, safe environment.
-Learn more about facial plastic surgeon Dr. Sudeep Roy today.
+Learn more about double board certified, facial plastic surgeon, Dr. Sudeep Roy today.

 There are three primary types of “ear surgeries,” including otoplasty, earlobe reduction surgery, and earlobe repairs (most common when an earring tears the skin).

 Otoplasty is the technical term for cosmetic ear surgery.
 In most cases, otoplasty can be achieved with a single incision hidden behind the ear and only requires a local anaesthetic.
 This procedure permanently alters the contours of the ear for the desired effect, using absorbable sutures that match your skin tone.
 The procedure can include “pinning” the ears to address issues where the ears stick out too far.
 In cases where ear cartilage is treated, ear dressings are worn for two days.
 Next, a headband must be worn for about four days around the clock.
 Patients continue wearing the headband when they sleep for five weeks.

 Ears should be fully developed before a patient considers otoplasty, which usually occurs when a person is about five years old.
 Although most patients are children when they undergo the surgery, you can certainly opt for otoplasty later in life.
 Results are permanent, natural, and can make a big difference in boosting self-esteem and confidence.